Date: 22 May 1939

-The police report noted that they did not advise calling the retired fishmonger's neighbour in for the prosecution, stating that they would probably be called in for the defence and that they would then probably do better in the cross examination of them there.
+The police report noted that they did not advise calling the retired fishmonger's neighbours in for the prosecution, stating that they would probably be called in for the defence and that they would then probably do better in the cross examination of them there.

-The report concluded that the police all agreed that Walter Dinnivan had known his killer and that the killer had known that he had carried the key to his safe on his parson, knowledge that the retired fishmonger certainly had.
+The report concluded that the police all agreed that Walter Dinnivan had known his killer and that the killer had known that he had carried the key to his safe on his person, knowledge that the retired fishmonger certainly had.
 The report stated that the retired fishmonger associated with women of the prostitute class and had probably known of Walter Dinnivan's association with similar women and suggested that that might have been the reason that he had dropped the hair curler and cork cigarette ends in the drawing room.
-The report noted that one of the cigarette ends was found on a cushion n a settee and reiterated that it had evidently either been placed there or thrown as there was no sign of burning on the cushion.
+The report noted that one of the cigarette ends was found on a cushion on a settee and reiterated that it had evidently either been placed there or thrown there as there was no sign of burning on the cushion.

 The report noted that the retired fishmonger was an abnormal and eccentric man and noted that the ferocity in which the murder had been carried out indicated that it was committed by a similarly unstable man.
 They noted that when the retired fishmonger had been arrested they found a framed newspaper cutting of Walter Dinnivan and his two grandchildren hanging over his bed.